Turkmen manat

 The manat (manat; abbreviation: m; code: TMT) is the currency of Turkmenistan.
 The original manat was introduced on 1 November 1993, replacing the rouble at a rate of 1 manat = Rbls 500.
 The manat is subdivided into 100 tenge (teňňe).

 Due to heavy inflation a new manat was introduced on 1 January 2009 at the rate of 5,000 old manats to 1 new manat.

 Etymology

-The word "manat" is derived from the Persian word "munāt" and the Russian word "монета" ("moneta") meaning "coin".
-It was used as the name of the Soviet currency in Turkmen (манат) and in Azeri.
+The word "manat" is derived from the Russian word монета ("moneta") meaning "coin," which derived from Latin Monēta.
+It was used as the name of the Soviet currency in Turkmen (манат) and in Azerbaijani.

 Coins

 In 1993, coins were introduced in denominations of 1, 5, 10, 20, and 50 tenge.
 The 1, 5, and 10 tenge were struck in copper-plated-steel, with the higher denominations in nickel-plated-steel.
 This first series of coins was short lived as their metal value soon became worth more than their actual face value.
 After a period of high inflation, new coins of 500 and 1,000 manats were introduced in 1999.
 All coins of this period had to depict the incumbent president by law.

 During the monetary reform of 2009, new coins of 1, 2, 5, 10, 20, and 50 tenge were issued with bimetallic 1 and 2 manats following in 2010.
 The 1, 2, and 5 tenge are nickel-plated steel while the 10, 20, and 50 tenge are struck in brass.
 Instead of depicting the current head of state the coins feature a map of Turkmenistan with the Independence Tower superimposed in front of it.
 All circulating coins of Turkmenistan are struck by the Royal Mint.